This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are

 In Las Vegas, previous cerebral palsy lawsuits have yielded damages in different amounts, depending on the severity of the disorder and the factors surrounding the case.

-To find out what damages you and your family may be eligible for, you’ll need to contact an experienced Las Vegas cerebral palsy lawyer.
+To determine what damages you and your family may be eligible for, you’ll need to contact an experienced Las Vegas cerebral palsy lawyer.
 Although a law firm or attorney cannot give you an exact amount up-front that you could win, they will be able to tell you if you have a valid case.

-While there is no cap on the amount that can be won for economic damages, the state of Nevada has a $350,000 cap on non-economic damages.
+While there is no cap on the amount you can recover for economic damages, the state of Nevada has a $350,000 cap on non-economic damages.

 Although the details are sometimes overwhelming for parents who only want their child to have a quality life, an experienced Las Vegas cerebral palsy lawyer can help take the pain and confusion out of the process.